gitops-ci-cd/acme-node/README.md

     This command starts the application in development mode, with [hot reloading enabled](https://docs.docker.com/compose/how-tos/file-watch/).
 Customize the [compose.override.yaml](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/) file as needed for additional settings.

+1. Visit the Application

+    Visit the application in your browser at <http://localhost:8080/api/v1/hello>.

 ## Usage

 This project uses GitHub Actions for CI.
 See the following for more details: